 You are required to list the courses in which you have enrolled or plan to enroll for every academic term (semester, quarter, trimester, etc.) during the school year beginning with fall.
 Include the course number, credit hours, course title and number of credit hours for each term.
 If your school does not assign credit hours, please indicate 0 (zero) in the credit hours column.

-Even if you have not yet registered or courses have not been assigned, you must complete this section with a list of courses you plan to take, based on your degree program's plan of study.
+Even if you have not yet registered or courses have not been assigned, you must complete this form with a list of courses you plan to take, based on your degree program's Curriculum for Major.
 If you are awarded a scholarship, your list of projected courses will be compared against the Recipient's Initial Program Progress Report, which you will submit within 30 days of the beginning of each academic term to verify that you are taking the courses you need to graduate on time from your designated degree program.
 Note that courses not required for your degree program will not count toward determining your full-time or part-time enrollment status.

-Faculty/Employer Evaluation
+GOOD TO KNOW You are required to submit a Curriculum for Major in support of the classes listed on your Course Curriculum Verification form.
+This document can be found in your school's degree program catalog and provides an outline of the courses required for your major from the fi year through your graduation.

-Provide contact information for two evaluators who will receive a system-generated email.
+Faculty/Employer Evaluation Provide contact information for two evaluators who will receive a system-generated email.
 Note: An evaluator cannot be related to you by blood or marriage and must attest to the accuracy of the evaluation.
 Any false representation is sufficient cause for rejection of your application.

-These evaluations are worth 30 percent of your final ranking if your application is selected.
+These evaluations are worth 30 percent of your final ranking.
 The IHS Scholarship Program office recommends that you select evaluators who hold a position with direct knowledge of your academic achievements (for example, professor, college department head, etc.).
 While evaluations from employers, friends, coworkers, etc., are accepted, they are not weighted as heavily as others.
 The IHS Scholarship Program office recommends that you contact your chosen evaluators in advance to request permission to use them as references.
 Once you have received their permission, it is your responsibility to ensure that the evaluators you've selected have received and completed the online form by the deadline.
 A system-generated email will be sent to your evaluators immediately upon your submission of their contact information.
 You should follow up with your evaluators to confirm that they received the email.
 If it is not in their inbox, ask that they check their computer's Junk mail or Spam folder.

-Delinquent Federal Debt

-This step provides you an opportunity to identify whether you are past due on any scheduled payments of federal debt you have incurred.
+Delinquent Federal Debt This step provides you an opportunity to identify whether you are past due on any scheduled payments of federal debt you have incurred.
 Federal debt includes federal income taxes, guaranteed or direct student loans, FHA loans and other miscellaneous administrative debts.
 Delinquency is defined as being more than 31 days past due on a scheduled payment for direct and guaranteed loans.
 IHS does not consider deferred loans to be delinquent.
 Answer "YES" or "NO" to the question: "Are you delinquent on the repayment of any federal debt(s)?"